 Students are responsible for properly taking care of Chromebooks on loan from the DDSB.
-In the event of damage, the student should contact ddsbathomeitsupport@ddsb.ca.
+In the event of damage, the student should contact one of their Course 1 teachers to submit a ticket to the IT team on the student's behalf.
 Any issues where there is no evidence of physical damage will be repaired by the DDSB at no charge.
-In the event where there is physical damage, the student/guardian will be charged a minimum fee of \$50 before the Chromebook will be repaired.
-Based on the discretion of the Administration, a student/guardian may be charged \$323 dollars due to the extent of the damage and repair required.
-If a student loses their Chromebook, a full replacement charge of \$323 will be charged to the parent/guardian.
+In the event where there is physical damage, the student/guardian will be charged a minimum fee of \$60 before the Chromebook will be repaired.
+Based on the discretion of the Administration, a student/guardian may be charged \$432.33 dollars due to the extent of the damage and repair required.
+If a student loses their Chromebook, a full replacement charge of \$432.33 will be charged to the parent/guardian.
 Parents/Guardians will be informed by Administration and provided an invoice for the repairs and/or replacement of the Chromebook.